Why Yasin Malik deserves no sympathy: His crimes since decades listed here

 Yasin Malik and ten others were chargesheeted by the Central Bureau of Investigation (CBI) under the Terrorist and Disruptive Act.
 The CBI named Yasin Malik as the main accused in both these cases.

-The CBI moved the Jammu and Kashmir high court seeking vacation of the stay and also shifting of the proceedings to Jammu.
+The CBI moved the J&K high court seeking vacation of the stay and also shifting of the proceedings to Jammu.
 In 2009, the Srinagar bench had granted an interim stay of the trial before the special anti-terror court.

 The HC held that the Srinagar bench had no jurisdiction to decide a case that is being tried in a Jammu special court.
 Justice Gita Mittal further held that the petitions filed by Malik and others at the Srinagar wing could not have been taken up for consideration.

-A total of 37 FIRs have been registered by the Jammu and Kashmir Police against JKLF and two cases, including that of murder of IAF personnel, were registered by the CBI.
+A total of 37 FIRs have been registered by the J&K Police against JKLF and two cases, including that of murder of IAF personnel, were registered by the CBI.

 The organisation was also involved in the kidnapping and killing of Ravindra Mhatre, an Indian diplomat posted the UK, in 1984.
 A week later, India executed Maqbool Bhat, a JKLF activist, who had been sentenced to death.